mohsinehour/alx-system_engineering-devops/0x19-postmortem/README.md

 **Executive Summary**

 Oh boy, do we have a story for you.
-From [Start Time] to [End Time] (PST), our login system went belly-up, leaving a whopping 80% of users unable to access their accounts.
+From 3pm to 7pm (PST), our login system went belly-up, leaving a whopping 80% of users unable to access their accounts.
 That's a lot of frustrated folks (and a few frantic engineers).
 The culprit?
 A well-meaning but ultimately buggy code update.
 The good news?
 We identified the issue swiftly, rectified it within a few hours, and are taking steps to ensure this never happens again.

 **Timeline**